mikuh/pybolt/README.md

 from pybolt.bolt_nlp import WordDiscover wd = WordDiscover() wd.word_discover(["examples.txt"])
-# will save the new_word.vocab in execution directory
+# will save the new_words.vocab in execution directory
 ```

 ## 性能